maheshshinde/PaymentGateway/readme.md

 *	**Caching**: Caching for frequently read operations.
 *	**Resilience**: Need to include the Polly library for resilience.
 *	**Monitoring**: Application logs need to be sent to tools such as Cloudwatch and AppInsights for efficient monitoring.
 Moreover, need to integrate with API Metrics tools like DataDog and Grafana for in-depth performance analysis.
-*	**Database Optimization**: Consider transitioning data storage from SQLite to SQL or NoSQL databases for enhanced data management
+*	**Database Optimization**: Transitioning data storage from SQLite to SQL or NoSQL databases for enhanced data management
 *	**CI/CD**

 ## Cloud Technologies: